Singapore Management University Exchange

 Because SMU is an entire university dedicated to business and management, it offers many unique and specialized courses, such as: Corporate Responsibility in the Global Era, Visual Analytics for Business Intelligence, Crisis Management and Communication, Capital Markets in China, and more.

-For more information, please visit the Singapore Management University website, or view a video overview of the SMU exchange program.
+For more information, please visit the Singapore Management University website.

 Singapore is situated at the southern tip of the Malay Peninsula and is at the center of Southeast Asia.
 Three major cultures co-exist in Singapore namely Chinese, Malay, and Indian.
 A multicultural and multilingual society, Singapore is an ideal entry point into Asia for students without previous experience in the region.
 Singapore’s central location allows for convenient and affordable travel to surrounding countries such as Thailand, Malaysia, Indonesia, and more.